Apak00/Native-React-ion/README.md

 ## Author's README:
-This is a TodoList App Which is created by following course by Hendrik Swanepoel.
+This is a TodoList App Which is created by following the React-Native Course by Hendrik Swanepoel.

 ## ____________